This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 For example, red hues are notorious for losing their vibrance and fading quickly, while black is notorious for being difficult to remove.

-Again, the condition and health of your hair, type, thickness, and texture is all dependent on this as well.
+Again, the condition and health of your hair, type, thickness, and texture are all dependent on this as well.

 Conclusion